jtmuller5/chat-interview/README.md

 ## Task 2 Assumptions
 - We need to ask the user for an unknown amount of information (DOB, email, phone number, etc)
 - The user's input may be poorly formatted
+- The user is expecting shortcuts:
+  - Pressing "q" should exit the chat
+  - Pressing "c" should print out the formatted conversation
+  - Pressing "m" should print out the user's message using the following format:

 ## Setup
 1. npm i (optional)